DSparksUni/uni_pong/README.md

-# uni_engine_js
+# Pong
-A game engine for the web written in pure javascript with an html canvas
+An implementation of the classic game Pong, written in javascript using the p5js library.